oxfordcontrol/Clarabel.rs/README.md

 gemv_W for SOCs has a redundant associated implementation for a special case at the bottom of the file.
 This should also be called by the general function.
 Also, the Winv code is almost identical aside from two operations, both in Rust and in the Julia ver.

+maybe _offset_diagonal_KKT should be a method on a sparse matrix, rather than something implemented with the KKT solver code.
+Could also add something like _assign_diagonal_KKT.

 Julia compat updates:
 ---------------------